-2.10 In addition to testing the vision and objectives, the options consultation in November 2018 focused on the potential new development sites that had been submitted by landowners, together with green spaces and important open gaps.
+2.13 In addition to testing the vision and objectives, the options consultation in November 2018 focused on the potential new development sites that had been submitted by landowners, together with green spaces and important open gaps.
 The development sites each had an assessment in line with the proposed method set out in the SEA scoping report.

-Plan drafting
+Plan drafting and consultation

-2.11 Work begun on the drafting of the plan in late 2017, with the contents based on the research undertaken to date and the results of the options consultation and SEA.
-A meeting was held with the Neighbourhood Plan link officer from West Dorset District Council in February 2018, who provided informal feedback on the emerging draft plan.
+- 2.14 Work begun on the drafting of the plan in late 2017, with the contents based on the research undertaken to date and the results of the options consultation and SEA.
+A meeting was held with the Neighbourhood Plan link officer from West Dorset District Council in February 2018, who provided informal feedback on the emerging draft plan. - 2.15 The Pre-submission draft was produced and its consultation ran initially from 13 June 2018 to 27 July 2018, with an extension then agreed to 24 September 2018 to allow comments on the Strategic Environmental Assessment to be made (as this had inadvertently not been publicised).